uyuni-project/uyuni/README.md

 If a file zap_ignored.txt exists, those vulnerabilities will produce no failures.
 A zap_all.txt file is generated after each run so that the initial zap_ignored.txt can be fed in and maintained.

+To run the tests with the security feature use the rake command below in addition to setting the appropriate environment variables:

+rake cucumber:security_test

 ## Conventions when adding more tests